AndreSchakkal/ada-actor-website/README.md

 This study, though insightful, has notable limitations that need to be considered in interpreting its findings:

-- External Factors Impacting Recognition: The study does not account for external factors such as social, economic, or cultural changes that might influence actor recognitioN.
+- External Factors Impacting Recognition: The study does not account for external factors such as social, economic, or cultural changes that might influence actor recognition.
 External events, societal shifts, or economic changes could have a substantial impact on how actors are recognized.
 For instance, changes in public sentiment, political climate, or global events might influence the popularity and recognition of actors.

 - Interpretation of Trends: While the study identifies correlations between certain events and changes in recognition patterns, establishing causation requires more in-depth analysis.
 Correlations do not necessarily imply causation.
 More thorough investigations, considering a broader range of variables and potential confounding factors, are necessary to draw causal relationships accurately.